patrick-Mukendi/patrick-Mukendi/README.md

 Added the `Mon 23 Jan 2025`

-Last update on Sat Feb 15 2025
+Last update on Sun Feb 16 2025

 **319 day before 2026 ⏱** days before new years

-🤖 This README.md is updated with love, by Gabot ❤️
+🤖 This README.md is updated with hate, by Gabot ❤️